 Granada is known for its vibrant food scene and boasts a bewildering number of restaurants and tapas bars.
-Tuning in to what’s hot and what’s not is difficult, which is why I want to share my years of local knowledge with you.
-Check out my top restaurant recommendations to suit all budgets so you can plan your perfect trip.
+Tuning in to what’s hot and what’s not is difficult, which is why I want to share my years of local knowledge to help you plan your perfect trip.
+Check out the top restaurants in Granada to suit all budgets.

 La Esquinita de Javi

 € | Seafood | Busy Atmosphere | Local Favorite

 La Esquinita de Javi is the perfect place to eat like a local in Granada.
 The original restaurant was so popular with locals that they opened a second one right across the square.
 If it’s good for the locals, it’s good for you!

 Seafood is the specialty here and the razor clams are a highlight.
 There are plenty of veggie and meat options too including grilled testicles!
 Just order a few dishes to share, with full or half portions available.

 €€ | Andalusian Fine Dining | Relaxed Atmosphere | Michelin Bib Gourmand